-Students are offered the flexibility to complete the portions of asynchronous content according to their schedule.
+Students are offered the flexibility to complete portions of asynchronous content according to their schedule.
 Course content includes a blend of asynchronous pre-recorded lectures, videos, scholarly readings, podcasts, and active learning assignments.

 Synchronous Online Classes

-Tufts DPT faculty engage students in weekly synchronous sessions where students dive into rich discussions surrounding weekly content.
+Tufts DPT faculty engage students in weekly synchronous sessions, where students dive into rich discussions surrounding weekly content.
 Students engage in team-based learning strategies, small group discussions, and application of principles through case-based discussions.

-Clinical Skills and Hands-On Training
+Clinical Skills Labs and Hands-On Training